National's Fundamental Failing

 "I think that the second part of that member's question is open to debate, actually, by a whole range of experts."

-Russel's line of questioning actually established a fundamental flaw in the Government's approach to dealing with this major crisis; they aren't convinced that there is one.
+Russel's line of questioning actually established a fundamental flaw in the Government's approach to dealing with this major crisis; it isn't convinced that there is one.
 Joyce explained that while the Government were providing assistance for farmers in this instance that they would be expected to adapt to climate change (as they have adapted to economic and technological change) and shouldn't expect ongoing support.
 It was a problem that farmers ultimately had to deal with not the Government.

 Russel tried an even more direct approach and after referring to NIWA's climate predictions asked: